Q: How many different types of coconut trees are there? And do all palm trees grow coconuts?

 Phoenix Rupicola Palm Tree

-Along the Christmas Light Trail near the front sidewalk of the house is a dwarf date palm called Phoenix Rupicola.
+Along the Christmas Light Trail near the front sidewalk of the house is a dwarf date palm called Phoenix Rupicola Palm Tree.
 This date palm is best described as a miniature Canary Island Date Palm.
-This palm is very well suited for central Florida however it is rarely ever seen.
+This palm is very well suited for central Florida however, it is rarely ever seen.

-The Phoenix rupicola is a very graceful palm, which can grow both in cold and hot regions.
-It is one of the easiest to grow phoenix palm and have much neater and cleaner appearance.
+The Phoenix rupicola is a very graceful palm that can grow in both cold and hot regions.
+It is one of the easiest to grow Phoenix Palms and has a much neater and cleaner appearance.

 Phoenix rupicola palm trees develop to 8 meters (26 ft) in tallness, and 20 cm in width.
-They are generally spotless of leaf bases with the exception of close to the crown.
+They are generally spotless on leaf bases with the exception of close to the crown.

 King Palm family (archontophoenix)

-This is a piccabean palm tree.
+This is a Pincushion Palm Tree.
 A proud member of the King Palm family (archontophoenix).
 This palm is one of the more cold-hardy King Palms and is older than 45,000 originating from Australia.

-This tree flowers color is usually a pretty purple or violet.
-The potent pleasant fruits and red in color and attractive for all type of bird and critters.
-It usually will flower in late summer and has a bright green leaf color.
+This tree’s flower color is usually a pretty purple or violet.
+The potent, pleasant fruits and red in color and attractive to all types of birds and critters.
+It usually flowers in late summer and has bright green leaves.

 Piccabean Palm or ( Piccabeen / Archontophoenix )

-Even rarer then the Piccabean palm above, this palm tree is one of 5 “purple piccabean” palms on the property.
-If you look carefully, the trunk/crownshaft of this palm is a bright vivid violet or “purple”.
+Even rarer than the Piccabean Palm above, this palm tree is one of 5 “purple piccabean” palms on the property.
+If you look carefully, the trunk/crownshaft of this palm is a bright, vivid violet or “purple”.

 The Piccabeen is a beautiful tree that is native to South Florida and is one of the most popular among landscapers.
-It is both very tolerant to the extreme heat of the summer and the extreme cold of South Florida mand it a very robust plant.
+It is both very tolerant of the extreme heat of the summer and the extreme cold of South Florida, making it a very robust plant.

 It grows to about 30 feet tall at a pretty slow rate and does not require a lot and care, growing or watering.
-It is a very low maintance plant and reflects the best of Florida.
+It is a very low-maintenance plant and reflects the best of Florida.

-This Plam tree is also known as the Bangalow Palm, Bungalow Palm, King Palm, the King Alexander Palm, Archontophoenix alexandrae)
+This Palm tree is also known as the Bangalow Palm, Bungalow Palm, King Palm, the King Alexander Palm (Archontophoenix Alexandrae)

-The banana looking plant that Frosty is looking at is a Madagascarian Traveler’s Palm.
+The banana-looking plant that Frosty (in the picture) is looking at is a Madagascarian Traveler’s Palm.
 Just to the left is a Carpentaria Palm.
-The carpentaria palm is from Australia and is known as a pencil pointing palm in that part of the world because it is very narrow at its growing point.
+The carpentaria palm is from Australia and is known as a pencil-pointing palm in that part of the world because it is very narrow at its growing point.

-To the right of Frosty the snow ma is, the low growing palm is a Dypsis Cabadae palm.
-It is very similar to the golden crown shaft palms known as Areca Palms, however this one is red in color.
+To the right of Frosty the Snowman is a low-growing palm is a Dypsis Cabadae palm.
+It is very similar to the golden crown shaft palms known as Areca Palms, however, this one is red in color.
 This has become “extinct” in its country of origin, Madagascar.
-Supposedly fewer then 200 specimens of this palm exists in the world.
+Supposedly, fewer than 200 specimens of this palm exist in the world.

-Native to Australia’s Northern Territory, it commonly grows closes to water due to it’s tropical thirst for water and is very in love with salt water environments.
+Native to Australia’s Northern Territory, it commonly grows close to water due to its tropical thirst for water and is very in love with saltwater environments.

 You can purchase this tree here: https://realpalmtrees.com/palm-tree-store/large-carpentaria-palm-tree.html

-This plant is Coffee Cubanesus, or in other words, Cuban Coffee.
-The plant mostly thrives in shaded conditions in central Florida due to it’s overgrowth quality.
-The coffee beans sprout quickly and easily like a weed and grows like one too.
-It can easily survive both mild and extreme cold short term freezes.
+This plant is Coffee Cubensis , or in other words, Cuban Coffee.
+The plant mostly thrives in shaded conditions in central Florida due to its overgrowth quality.
+The coffee beans sprout quickly and easily like a weed, and grows like one too.
+It can easily survive both mild and extreme cold, short-term freezes.

 The Seeds produce healthy crops of coffee beans in about a single year and have a strong aroma.